kontainapp/km/docs/image-targets.md

 * `IMAGE_VERSION` - use this version (aka Docker tag) for all container images.
 Default is `latest`
 * `BUILDENV_IMAGE_VERSION` - use this version (aka Docker tag) for all buildenv images.
 Default is `IMAGE_VERSION`

-For example, if IMAGE_VERSION is set to `myver`, then defaut for all buidlenv images will also be `myver`.
-If you want to use latest buldenv images with `myver` of test images, also et BUILDENV_IMAGE_VERSION to *latest*
+For example, if IMAGE_VERSION is set to `myver`, then default for all buildenv images will also be `myver`.
+If you want to use latest buildenv images with `myver` of test images, set BUILDENV_IMAGE_VERSION to *latest*

 ### Testing in docker container, locally or remotely